If you’ve been thinking about how to save your marriage, you’ve come to the right place.

 First off, don’t feel too bad if you haven’t been able to figure out how to make it work on your own.
-Practically none of us get proper lessons on how to make an adult intimate relationship work.
+Practically none of us get proper lessons on how to make an intimate adult relationship work.
 For that reason, we’re mostly doomed from the start.

 Second, yes, it is possible to save your marriage.

-But, there are caveats.
+But there are caveats.
 One is that it must be what you both really want, AND it depends a great deal on the circumstances.

 Lastly, a hard truth is that sometimes, what’s best is that you end the relationship.
 Of course, only the two of you can determine that, but a conscious decision, with clear understanding about the “whys,” is most ideal.

 Now for the part where I tell you how you can save your marriage.